-We look for ways to reuse our materials ourselves or make them available for others.
-Our aim is to get the most possible value from materials by upcycling them.
+Our aim is to get the most possible value from materials, therefore, we look for ways to reuse them ourselves or make them available for others.
 In recent years, we’ve increased our reuse rate by 20%, keeping materials in the circular economy for longer.
 When others reuse the materials we no longer need, we don’t count this as a waste because it helps reduce the consumption of natural resources in other industries.

 For example, in our Cuernavaca factory in Mexico, we receive raw materials and packaging in cardboard boxes.
 We found that these boxes can be reused by other industries, such as for transporting snacks around the country.
 In our UK factories, almost all our cardboard boxes are returned and reused for new packing material deliveries.

 We are also working on a project in the Philippines which uses earthworms to transform low grade food waste into animal feed protein.